 Pacific Booker has a lease for the rental premise in which the Company's head office operates.
-It is a standard rental lease which expires in October 2014.
+It is a standard rental lease which expired in April 2015 and has been extended for another 6 months to October 31, 2015.
 Details on the financial obligations are detailed in our annual financial statements (Note 13).